-The field of information technology continues to have a demonstrated need for highly skilled workers.
+The field of cloud computing continues to have a demonstrated need for highly skilled workers.
 With the approval of this program, AACC (as an open access institution) will be particularly well-positioned to offer a certificate that seamlessly transfers into an associate degree, and ultimately into a bachelor's degree program.
+There is a growing interest and demand for skilled professionals in the cloud computing job market.
+The worldwide cloud computing industry was estimated at nearly \$370 billion in 2022, and it is anticipated to grow at an annual rate of 15.7% from 2022 to 2030, exacerbating workforce shortages.
+This certificate is designed for incumbent workers who are seeking formal training in supporting cloud-based implementations and transitions of existing information systems.